DORA Guides

 The four keys can be viewed as both leading and lagging indicators.
 Leading indicators typically signal potential future changes in a system while lagging indicators reflect past performance and outcomes.

-The four key metrics are:
+The four key metrics function as:

 Throughput and stability